echogarden-project/echogarden/docs/Engines.md

 * [WebRTC VAD](https://github.com/dpirch/libfvad) (`webrtc`): a voice activity detector.
 Originally from the Chromium browser source code.
 * [Silero VAD](https://github.com/snakers4/silero-vad) (`silero`): a voice activity detection model by Silero.
 * [RNNoise](https://github.com/xiph/rnnoise) (`rnnoise`): uses RNNoise's speech probabilities output for each audio frame as a VAD metric.
-* Adaptive Gate (`adaptive-gate`): uses a bandlimited adaptive gate to identify activity in the lower voice frequencies.
+* Adaptive Gate (`adaptive-gate`): uses a band-limited adaptive gate to identify activity in the lower voice frequencies.
 Reliable, but will often pass non-vocal sounds if they are loud enough.
-Good for clean speech and acapella singing, where most non-vocal segments are quiet.
+Good for clean speech and a cappella singing, where most non-vocal segments are quiet.

 ## Speech denoising